-In this study, we explored the photoresponse properties of the radiolar eyes of a fan worm, A. vesiculosum, in order to better understand the function of this unusual visual system.
-We found that the radiolar eyes have a high temporal resolution, a broad dynamic range and are maximally sensitive to blue-green light, making them well suited for their presumed role as a looming threat detector for a stationary, many-eyed animal in a shallow marine habitat.
-Furthermore, photoresponses were similar between the large main eyes and the smaller lateral eyes, suggesting that they are formed from similar photoreceptors and function
+In this study, we explored the photoresponse properties of the radiolar eyes of a fan worm, Acromegalomma vesiculosum, in order to better understand the function of this unusual visual system.
+We found that the radiolar eyes have a high temporal resolution, broad-dynamic range, and are maximally sensitive to blue-green light, making them well suited for their presumed role as a looming threat detector for a stationary, many-eyed animal in a shallow marine habitat.
+Furthermore, photoresponses were similar between the large main eyes and smaller lateral eyes, suggesting that they are formed from similar photoreceptors and function analogously.
+These findings offer a number of considerations regarding the function and evolution of the radiolar eyes and other unorthodox visual systems.